Xbox iOS App Enables Remote Play – Overview for the New Update

 Image Credit: Xbox Game Studios

 Remote play is a feature that technically existed before this latest iOS app update.
 I used OneCast, a software someone created to stream your Xbox to a laptop.
 It worked great, but the new Xbox iOS app update does the same thing for free (OneCast cost a one-time fee).
 The Xbox App Store debacle from earlier this summer cast a doubt on Xbox’s plans for accessible playing.
 Apple seems determined to anger the biggest names in gaming for wanting to stream games rather than host them on the marketplace.
-I won’t use this post to get into that; I already discussed my thoughts after the Fortnite removal.
+I won’t use this post to get into that; I already discussed my thoughts about Fortnite getting kicked off the App Store.

 This post, rather, is to discuss what the new update offers you as a gamer.
 If you have an iPhone or iPad, then you can test this out for yourself.
 My experience on the night of October 19 was fairly seamless.
 I booted up the application on my iPad Mini.
 From there, the app guided me through a few setup menus and I was surprised to see something of which I wasn’t aware.
 My controller needed a new update!
 You might run into this yourself.
 Luckily, it took a few minutes to update then I was back on board.